-There is another factor that keeps our model very efficient: as equation 21 indicates, we compute only unigram probabilities to estimate the generative probability of a document from the general English model GE.
-Note also that we do not use smoothing in estimating the conditional probabilities $P(w_i|w_i, M)$ (see equation 20).
-This effectively means that we never have to compute a conditional probability distribution with respect to the general English model, which results in a big saving in terms of both time and space.
-Note that since conditional probabilities are evaluated only for active term-pairs, there is no zero-probability problem and hence smoothing is rendered unnecessary.
-Nevertheless, smoothing is found to improve effectiveness in many applications.
-In our experiments, we have observed that smoothing the estimates of conditional probabilities with estimates from a general English model did not result in any significant improvement in effectiveness.
+There is another factor that keeps our model very efficient: as equation 15 indicates, we compute only unigram probabilities to estimate the generative probability of a document from the general English model GE.
+Note also that we do not use smoothing in estimating the conditional probabilities $P(w_i|w_i, M)$ (see equation 14).
+This effectively means that we never have to compute a conditional probability distribution at the corpus level, which would have been considerably expensive.
+Note that since conditional probabilities are evaluated only for active term-pairs, there is no zeroprobability problem and hence smoothing is rendered unnecessary.
+Although smoothing is found to improve effectiveness in many applications, in our experiments, we have observed that smoothing the estimates of conditional probabilities with conditional estimates from a general English model did not result in any significant improvement in effectiveness.
 Hence we have abandoned smoothing the conditional probability estimates in return for huge savings in time and space.